gjmcn/zap/docs/contents-md/DOM.md

 <b><i>all elements</i></b>: {#all-elements}

-  * CSS selector string &#8594; all matching elements in the document; where relevant, the elements are returned as an array.
+  * CSS selector string &#8594; all matching elements in the document; where relevant, the operator returns the elements as an array.

-  * non-string iterable &#8594; all elements of the iterable; where relevant, the iterable is returned.
+  * non-string iterable &#8594; all elements of the iterable; where relevant, the operator returns the iterable.

-  * element &#8594; element; where relevant, the element is returned.
+  * element &#8594; element; where relevant, the operator returns the element.

 > The DOM operators are loosely based on [d3-selection](https://github.com/d3/d3-selection).
 In particular, data can be encoded as (and is automatically attached to) elements.
 Zap uses the [`encode`](#encode) operator to map data to elements rather than D3's _enter-update-exit_ approach.
 Currently, `encode` cannot map data to existing elements; this functionality will be added in a future version.